 Annex 6.
 Vehicle maintenance, safety and security

-An annex of The Highway Code with information and rules about vehicle maintenance, safety and security.
+Information and rules about vehicle maintenance, safety and security.

 Take special care that lights, brakes, steering, exhaust system, seat belts, demisters, wipers and washers are all working.
 Also